DYNOSOBs/social-behaviour/teaching/index.md

 <h5>Mathematical biology in action during the Corona pandemic</h5>

-Course at the University of Lübeck; jointly taught by several member of the Department of Evolutionary Theory
+Course at the University of Lübeck; jointly taught by several member of the Department of Evolutionary Theory.

 Lecture 3: Solving ODE models numerically in Python <br>
 Lecture 7: Data Scraping and Plotting in Python <br>